mk/clerk-px23/README.md

 ### Fast Feedback: Caching & Incremental Computation

+To keep feedback loops short, Clerk uses dependency analysis to limit recomputation to forms that haven't previously been evaluated in Clerk.

+In practice this means most changes to a Clerk document are reflected instantly (within 100ms) after saving a file or hitting the keybinding to update the open document.

+The caching works on the level of top-level forms.
+A hash is computed for each top-level form.
+A change to the form or one of its transitive dependencies will lead to a new hash value.

+When Clerk is asked to show a notebook, it will only evaluate forms that aren't cached in one of Clerk's two caches:

+* an in-memory cache stores a map of the hash of a given form to its current result.
+This cache is limited to the current forms of the active document.
-To keep feedback loops short and avoid excess re-computation, Clerk uses dependency analysis to recompute only the minimum required subset of a file's forms.
-In addition, it optionally caches the results of long-running computations to disk to allow the user to continue work after a restart without recomputing potentially expensive operations[^data-ingestion].
+* An on-disk-cache stores the same information but to allow the user to continue work after a restart without recomputing potentially expensive operations[^data-ingestion].
+Because Clojure supports lazy evaluation of potentially infinite sequences, safeguards are in place to skip caching unreasonable values.

+[^data-ingestion]: In tasks with intensive data preparation steps, this savings can be considerable.

 This caching behavior can be fine-tuned (or disabled) down to the level of individual forms.

-[^data-ingestion]: In tasks with intensive data preparation steps, this savings can be considerable.
-It's also possible to share Clerk's immutable, content-addressed cache between users so a given computation is performed only once for a workgroup.

-🚧 TODO too low level/not focused on end-user experience? 🤔

-Clerk begins by parsing and analyzing the code in a given file, then performs macro expansion and recursively traverses each form's dependencies, collecting them in a graph.
-For each top-level form, a hash is computed from the form and its dependencies.
-Next, Clerk evaluates each form unless it finds a cached value for that form.
-Because Clojure supports lazy evaluation of potentially infinite sequences, safeguards are in place to skip caching unreasonable values.

-On-disk caches use a content-addressed store where each filename is derived from the hash of the file's contents using a base58-encoded multihash.
-Additionally, each file contains a pointer from the hash of the form to the result file, which allows us to indirect lookups to, for example, a remote storage service.
-This combination of immutability and indirection makes distributing sharing of the cache trivial.
+The on-disk caches use a content-addressed store where each result is stored using a filename derived from the SHA-2 hash of its contents.
+We use the self-describing [multihash format](https://multiformats.io/multihash/) to support future changes of the hash algorithm.
+Additionally, a file named after the hash of a form contains a pointer to its results filename.

-🚧
+This combination of immutability and indirection makes distributing the cache trivial: using last-write wins for the tiny (90 bytes) pointer files.
+The content-addressed result cache files are never changed and can thus be synchronized without conflict.

 > While I did believe, and it has been true in practice, that the vast majority of an application could be functional, I also recognized that almost all programs would need some state.
 Even though the host interop would provide access to (plenty of) mutable state constructs, I didn’t want state management to be the province of interop; after all, a point of Clojure was to encourage people to stop doing mutable, stateful OO.
 In particular I wanted a state solution that was much simpler than the inherently complex locks and mutexes approaches of the hosts for concurrency-safe state.
 And I wanted something that took advantage of the fact that Clojure programmers would be programming primarily with efficiently persistent immutable data.[^history-of-clojure]